-The docs session runs the command sphinx-build to generate the HTML documentation from the Sphinx directory.

-In interactive mode-such as when invoking Nox from a terminal-sphinx-autobuild is used instead.
-This tool has several advantages when you are editing the documentation files:
+The docs session runs the command sphinx-autobuild to generate the HTML documentation from the Sphinx directory.
+This tool has several advantages over sphinx-build when you are editing the documentation files:

 - It rebuilds the documentation whenever a change is detected. - It spins up a web server with live reloading. - It opens the location of the web server in your browser.